hnikolov/THRII_USB_Pedal/README.md

   - In this way, all THRxII flavour should be supported
 - Select User presets from the pedal board (number of preset to be on the THR display)
   - Currently sends a complete patch to be loaded as active settings
+- Add new fonts - currently facing problems with this :(
+- Cannot switch THRII amp/col without calling createPatch()
+  - Can switch from Boom SendSX Midi SW sending hex data.
+The 'same' data does not switch amp/col when sent from Teensy
 - Use Guitar volume for Boost (Solo switch).
 Currently uses Master+EQ.
 Make it selectable?
 - Define useable settings for all parameters/effects and initialize them at startup.
 I
   - In this case even if nothing is loaded from the amp, effects can be switched and used.
 Currently, they can be switched but not very usable